Frequently Asked Questions

 December is a very special time in Iceland.
 Far from being dreary and cold, the cities and towns are alight with holiday lighting and festivities.
 Adding to this, there’s a palpable buzz from the anticipation of one of the country’s most popular times, Christmas.
 For those planning a trip to Iceland in December, here’s what you can expect from the weather and length of days.

 Just like everywhere in the Northern Hemisphere, the shortest day of the year is in December.
 In 2020, the Winter solstice is on December 21st.
 However, because of Iceland’s high latitude, its shortest day is only 4h07m long!
-At the beginning of December, the length of day is 5 hours.
+At the beginning of December, the length of the day is 5 hours.
 So from December 1st to the Winter Solstice, almost an entire hour of daylight is lost.
 Compare this change with a lower latitude city like Los Angeles, which has almost 10 hours of daylight all month long, only losing around 15 minutes from December 1st to the Solstice.
-The length of day is probably the biggest thing you’ll notice in Iceland during this time of year.
+The length of the day is probably the biggest thing you’ll notice in Iceland during this time of year.

 As for the temperatures, you can expect average low to be approximately 28 F and the average high temperatures to be 40 F - probably not as cold as you thought.
 Iceland’s temperatures are mitigated by the gulf stream, which brings relatively warm water up from lower latitudes.
 Without this, Iceland would be much colder.
 Many people who visit Iceland, experience much colder temperatures back home.